atpay/atpay_php/README.md

 #### Email Token Generation

 Token Generation is simple and straight forward.
-You simply need to instantiate the Tokenizer class with the appropriate keys and then pass all the necessary parameters to the email_token method.
+You simply need to instantiate the Tokenizer class with the appropriate keys and then pass all the necessary arguments to the email_token method.

 ##### Initialization